tdyer/rails-overview-lesson/CreateMigrationModel.md

 #### Apply this Migration.

-This will use the above migration to generate the SQL to CREATE a table with the above columns and apply it to the `development` DB.
+This will use the above ActiveRecord Migration to generate the SQL to CREATE a table with the above columns and apply it to the `development` DB.

+_Remember, by default Rails runs in development mode._

 ```
 rake db:migrate
 ```

-This will run the migrations to create a *movies* table that has a name, rating, desc and length columns.
+This will run the migration to create a *movies* table that has a id, name, rating, desc, length, updated_at and created_at columns.

 *Check the DB to confirm the existence of the movies table and the above columns*